Signs Crawl Space Drainage Needs Repair

 Pump Running During Dry Weather

-If a sump pump runs even when rainfall has not occurred, water may be entering from groundwater pressure or drainage system failure.
+If a sump pump runs when rainfall has not occurred, water may be entering from high groundwater, a stuck float switch, a leaking discharge line, or drainage lines that are feeding water back toward the basin.

 This behavior often signals deeper drainage problems that extend beyond simple surface runoff.